 Trilogy’s Organic Capabilities

-The flavorists at Trilogy Essential Ingredients have decades of flavoring experience between them, and have been obtaining organic certification for 13 years.
+The flavorists at Trilogy Flavors have decades of flavoring experience between them, and have been obtaining organic certification for 13 years.
 Our success in this field is due to our knowledge of and relationships with botanical growers who work with us to produce organic essential oils and oleoresins around the world.
 It is also helped by our working relationship with our organic certifying agency, who we are in almost constant contact with regarding new products and regulations.

 When we first started making organic flavors, the majority of them were straight forward products like an organic botanical extract, using only ethanol, essential oils, and water.
 Today, Trilogy has over 140 organic certified flavors, from apple to watermelon and just about everything in between.
 Not only do we boast a huge flavor library for customers to select from, but due to our stream-lined process and experience with organics, we are able to create custom organic flavors and have them certified within a few days.

 At the end of 2019, a new rule was added that requires any ingredient (essential oil, oleoresin, botanical, and flavor chemical) that is used in an organic flavor MUST come from an organic source if one is commercially available.
 For example, if one wanted to make an organic lemon flavor using lemon essential oil, that essential oil must be from an organic certified lemon on an organic certified farm.
 Because these types of ingredients are ubiquitous in the flavor and fragrance industries, producers of organic flavors and fragrances needed to change their practices.
 Thankfully, Trilogy was aware of the upcoming rule change and we began implementing the new practices immediately, ensuring that we were still on the leading edge of organic flavor development.

 We can expect the market for organic flavors to continue to grow, and to see more food companies and flavor houses begin adapting to this trend and converting products over to organic.